ngs-docs/2018-cicese-metatranscriptomics/docs/short-read-quality-control.md

 to list the files, and you should see a number of files with the extensions `.fastqc.zip`.

 Inside each of the fastqc directories you will find reports from the fastqc.
-You can download these files using your RStudio Server console, if you like.
-To install and run an RStudio Server, go [here](https://angus.readthedocs.io/en/2017/visualizing-blast-scores-with-RStudio.html#installing-and-running-rstudio-on-jetstream).
+You can download these files using a technique we'll show you later.

 Questions: